-Mayor Stothert Leads her Final Town Hall Meetings of 2017
+Mayor Stothert Led her Final Town Hall Meeting of 2017

 “Last year we had 29 homicides, the year before 50.
-I’m glad to see a decline for a city of this size,” stated Stothert.
+I’m glad to see a decline for a city of this size,” said Stothert.

 Complaints about excessive force with law enforcement have gone down.
 It’s the mayor’s responsibility to keep each department be fairly budgeted.
 The Fire Department has stayed within their budget and the class of 2018 will graduate 20 more firefighters.
 Medic 78 is back in service again.

 “When I became mayor in 2013, the budget was $13 million short by the end of the year.
-I had 6 months to balance it out,” said Stothert with determination.
+I had six months to balance it out,” said Stothert.

 Every bit of the surplus in 2016 is used in 2017.
 The budget is available to view online, and the mayor is trying to spend the taxpayer’s money wisely.
 Her projections for 2018 are that property tax will be at $63 million.
-Sales tax revenue is 61% of the budget.
+Sales tax revenue is 61 percent of the budget.
 The total levy for the city is 47.9 pennies.
-Restaurant tax brings in $43 million a year and about 30% is paid by out of town guests.
+Restaurant tax brings in $43 million a year and about 30 percent is paid by out-of-town guests.
 Although she wasn’t a strong advocate for the restaurant tax and didn’t vote for it when she was on the city council, it’s proven to be lucrative for Omaha.

 Stothert believes in a real aggressive annexation package.
-Because Omaha continues to annex and grow, annexation helps bring in more revenue for the city.
+Because Omaha continues to grow, annexation helps bring in more revenue for the city.

-Stothert asserted, “I truly believe this is good for the city.
+“I truly believe this is good for the city.
 Annexations broaden your tax base.
-The city of Omaha is growing and that is a good thing!”
+The city of Omaha is growing and that is a good thing” said Stothert.

 Property tax rate reduction would best serve the citizens of Omaha. $12 million is being given to road surfacing in the new year.
 To pay for all unimproved streets, it would cost about $300 million, an astronomical amount that is very unrealistic.